cpske/ISP/Topics.md

 *More generally, if you are working at the edge of your knowledge you will make more mistakes and be less productive because you didn't use some capabilities beyond the edge of your knowledge.*

-## Understanding/appreciation of design principles]
+## Understanding and appreciation of design principles

 I heard that students don’t get much from learning design patterns in OOP.
 It feels like they had to remember class diagrams for whatever reason.